openmc-dev/openmc/docs/source/usersguide/input.rst

 attributes/sub-elements:

   :lower_left:
     The lower-left corner of the structured mesh.
-If only two coordinate are given, it is assumed that the mesh is an x-y mesh.
+If only two coordinates are given, it is assumed that the mesh is an x-y mesh.

   :upper_right:
     The upper-right corner of the structrued mesh.
-If only two coordinate are given, it is assumed that the mesh is an x-y mesh.
+If only two coordinates are given, it is assumed that the mesh is an x-y mesh.

   :dimension: